ve3wwg/miniprintf/README.md

     int mini_snprintf(char *buf,size_t maxbuf,const char *format,...);

     See standard snprintf(3).
 Note that the output is null terminated when the buffer size permits.
+Note that the mini_snprintf() function never "cooks" output (see below for more info).

 DEVICE FORMATTING HOWTO:

     int mini_vprintf_cooked(void (*putc)(char),const char *format,va_list args);
     int mini_vprintf_uncooked(void (*putc)(char),const char *format,va_list args);

+    (0) Decide: cooked or uncooked output?

+        COOKED means that a CR is sent after every LF is sent out, like UNIX terminal output.

+        UNCOOKED means no CR processing is performed.
+Like snprintf, what you format is what you get.

     (1) Declare your own putc function, something like: